|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This delicious, hearty bread is perfect for chicken or turkey sandwiches, and it makes fabulous toast.
-I love it as it is, but the zest of an orange could be added if you like that flavor.
+This tasty, hearty bread is perfect for chicken or turkey sandwiches, and it makes fabulous toast when slathered with butter.

-In a large mixing bowl or bowl of a stand mixer with dough hook attachment, combine the instant yeast and water.
+In a large mixing bowl or the bowl of a stand mixer with a dough hook attachment, combine the instant yeast and water.
 Let stand for 5 to 10 minutes.

 Add the flour, salt, sugar, and melted butter.
-Mix until the dough comes together then knead for about 10 minutes by hand on a lightly floured surface or with dough hook of the stand mixer.
-Add more flour, in small amounts, if needed to keep the dough from sticking to the bowl or hands.
+Mix until the dough comes together, then knead for about 10 minutes by hand on a lightly floured surface or with the dough hook of the stand mixer.
+If needed, add more flour, in small amounts, to keep the dough from sticking to the bowl or your hands.

 Add the walnuts and cranberries and knead them in until they are distributed throughout the dough.
 This is best done by hand unless you feel your mixer can handle the task.

-Line two baking sheets with parchment paper.
+Line 2 baking sheets with parchment paper.
 Sprinkle lightly with cornmeal.

 Punch down and transfer the dough to a lightly floured surface.
-Divide into 2 portions.
-Form into tight rounds.
-Place on the baking sheets.
+Divide into 2 portions and form each into tight rounds.
+Place on the prepared baking sheets.
 Cover the loaves with a lightweight kitchen towel and let rest for 45 minutes.